 If you are interested in booking Rob for a talk or workshop then please go to the Contact page

-Rob’s book Trees, Stones and Bones was published over 20 years ago and is no longer in print, however here is a link to his Blog and Rob is currently working on a revised and updated version of the book
+Rob’s book Trees, Stones and Bones was published over 20 years ago and is no longer in print, he is currently working on a revised and updated version of the book

 Offering consultations for Shamanic Healing, Plant Spirit Dreaming, Ogham Readings, Spiritual Healing, Celebrant and Magical Services from his cottage in the Lake District Rob is offering an age-old service in a very modern world.